robstave/angular2-training/session-three/page2.md

                       class="btn btn-primary">Submit</button>
 ```

-We do this by adding a ( ) around the event name and binding that event to the method we want called in the component.
+We do this by adding a ( ) around the event name which binds that event to the method we want called in the component.
-The event name is actually the native DOM event.
+The event name in this case is actually the native DOM event.
 There are many events you can choose from, although, not all DOM elements have all events, and sometimes not all
 angular directives support the ones that could be there.